pascallanger/DIY-Multiprotocol-TX-Module/README.md

 ##Compilation and programmation

 ###Toolchain
-Arduino 1.6.5.
-Make sure to select "Arduino Pro or Pro Mini, ATmega328 (5V,16MHz)".
+Supported Arduino version is [1.6.5](http://arduino.cc/download.php?f=/arduino-1.6.5-r5-windows.exe).
+Make sure to select "Arduino Pro or Pro Mini, ATmega328 (5V,16MHz)" before compiling.

 Compilation of the code posted here works.
 So if it doesn't for you this is a problem with your setup, please double check everything before asking.